xmtp/XIPs/XIPs/xip-31-message-backup-request-system.md

 ##### QR Code Advantages

 - Does not require any additional installations to be added to the user's account
-- Could be combined with the Backup Account File approach if desired, to handle cases where the Message Backup Provider is inaccessible
+- Ensures the Backup Requester and Message Backup Provider are in the same room (QR Code) or on the same device (deep link)

 ##### QR Code Disadvantages